-Radiation (RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells.
-Electron beam rays are used to treat skin cancer.
-This kind of radiation uses electrons which only go into the skin.
-This limits damage to the body parts under the skin where the treatment is given.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+The kind of radiation used to treat skin cancer only go into the skin.
+This limits damage to other parts of the body.

 Radiation can also be used to treat skin cancer that has spread to other parts of the body.

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 Side effects depend on the type of radiation that’s used.
 The most common side effects of radiation are: